yapweijun1996/printer-server-nodejs-v3/Readme.md

 ### Step 2: Start the Application

-The project includes an `ecosystem.config.js` file, which is the standard configuration file for PM2.
-It tells PM2 how to run the print server.
+The project includes an `ecosystem.config.cjs` file, which is the standard configuration file for PM2.
+It tells PM2 how to run the print server. **Note the `.cjs` extension**, which is required because this project uses ES Modules.

 To start the server in production mode, navigate to the `Server` directory and use the provided npm script:
 ```bash
 # From the Server/ directory
 npm run start:prod
 ```
-This command executes `pm2 start ecosystem.config.js` and will launch the server in the background.
+This command executes `pm2 start ecosystem.config.cjs` and will launch the server in the background.

 ### Step 3: Manage the Application